Wood floor planks with visible scratch marks, how to repair a scratch in hardwood floor

 Steps:

-- Clean the area thoroughly — vacuum and wipe with a damp cloth.
+1. Clean the area thoroughly, vacuum and wipe with a damp cloth.

-- Sand the patch lightly with 220-grit sandpaper — just the patch, not the surrounding floor.
+6. Sand the patch lightly with 220-grit sandpaper, just the patch, not the surrounding floor.

-- Apply 1–2 thin coats of clear floor finish (matching the existing finish — polyurethane, water-based, etc.) over the patched area.
+8. Apply 1-2 thin coats of clear floor finish (matching the existing finish, polyurethane, water-based, etc.) over the patched area.
 Let dry between coats.

-A well-done filler patch is invisible at conversational distance — you can find it if you know exactly where to look, but no one else can.
+A well-done filler patch is invisible from where anyone stands in the room.
+You can find it if you know exactly where to look.
+Nobody else will.

 What About Deep Scratches Down to Bare Wood?